Image Courtesy of Mashable

 The breaking of cultural stereotypes felt huge in the show, yet still underwhelming.
 Devi going to therapy, which is often frowned upon in Indian culture, felt fresh.
 Similarly, seeing Devi have the same fervor for parties as she did for Princeton was also a refreshing, more relatable perspective on high school.
 Kamala, a PhD student at Caltech, also seemed to showcase an uncommon outlook on arranged marriages in Indian culture.
 Episode four, detailing the Ganesh puja, felt the most compelling as it took a dive into how one stays in touch with Indian heritage, which I wanted the show to do more of.

 As a whole, season one felt like a roller coaster.
 The focus of the plot seemed all over the place with Devi and her friends, her past, and Paxton.
 I wished the viewers were able to gain more insight on the way Devi really felt about the last moments before her father passed away, but through conversations with her therapist rather than flashbacks.
-The storyline with Devi and her relationship with her mother was rather relatable, but I would’ve loved to see Devi address that head-on rather than just those couple scenes where they fought and made up.
+The storyline with Devi and her relationship with her mother was rather interesting, but I would’ve loved to see Devi address that head-on rather than just those couple scenes where they fought and made up.